microsoft/rushstack-websites/websites/rushjs.io/docs/pages/advanced/subspaces.md

 1. **Just a few subspaces:** You can set `"preventSelectingAllSubspaces": false` in `subspaces.json`, and `rush install` by default will install all subspaces.

 2. **Lots of subspaces:** If installing all subspaces would consume too much time and disk space, then you can set `"preventSelectingAllSubspaces": true`.
-In this mode, when invoking commands like `rush install` or `rush update`, users MUST indicate the subspaces explicitly (`--subspace` parameter) or implicitly (via project selectors such as `--to`).
+In this mode, when invoking commands like `rush install` or `rush update`, users MUST filter the subspaces in some way, such as:
+   - `rush install --to my-project` to install only dependencies of a given project
+   - `rush install --subspace my-subspace` to install only a specific subspace
+   - `rush install --to subspace:my-subspace` using a [project selector](../developer/selecting_subsets.md#subspace-members-subspace) to install for projects belonging to a given subspace

 ## How to enable subspaces